libingzeng/FinalProjectOfCPSC641/README.md

 + [link](https://drive.google.com/drive/folders/1o5QGl8VGKE-_ehG3Y-P2EzAc1qp78Kw0?usp=sharing)

 ## Acknowledgments
-I heavily reused the code from [consistent_depth](https://github.com/facebookresearch/consistent_depth), because for optimization part, I intergrated the pretrained model into their framework.
+I heavily reused the code from [consistent_depth](https://github.com/facebookresearch/consistent_depth), because for optimization part, I integrated the pretrained model into their framework.
 I would like to thank them for this.